Mozetsu/ministring/README.md

 # Ministring

-Generate random strings with ease.
-Set the length and which characters you need and start generating!
-It is that simple :grin:
+Generate random strings with ease 💙
+Set the length, which characters you need and start generating!
+It is that simple 😁

 ## Install